-$F{\text{motor on wheel}} = 10 \text{ lbs}$, $F{\text{wheel on ground}} = -F{\text{ground on wheel}} = 5\sqrt{2} \text{ lbs}$, F{net on wheel edge} IS NOT ZERO.
-Remember the condition is a static wheel so Fnet must be zero.
+$F{motor on wheel} = 10 \text{ lbs}, F{wheel on ground} = -F{ground on wheel} = 5\sqrt{2} \text{ lbs},$ Fnet on wheel edge IS NOT ZERO.
+Remember the condition is a static wheel, so Fnet must be zero.
 Therefore, the premise must be false.

-"This would imply that a mecanum wheel creates MORE force than the same size regular wheel.
-You could even put a regular wheel in contact with the mecanum wheel but at a 45 degree angle to increase the amount of torque.
-Since they are the same diameter wheel you get more torque at the same angular speed which equals more power."
-A thought experiment so cool, we had to make it a real experiment: http://vimeo.com/33315586 You can see from the video that the regular wheel actually is spinning slower than the mecanum wheel, so torque increases, speed decreases, power stays the same-just as when using gears, pulleys, etc. There is another aspect of mecanum that is very different from a regular wheel: pi does not always apply.
+Mecanum Wheel 10v2 lb force 10 lb component equivalent to regular wheel (bird's eye view showing bottom rollers only) "This means that a mecanum wheel creates MORE force than the same size regular wheel.
+This makes no sense; you could even have your motor power a mecanum, then have a regular wheel make contact below and at a 45 degree angle.
+Since they are the same diameter wheel you get more torgue at the same angular speed which equals more power."
+A thought experiment so cool (and persuasive), we had to make it a real experiment: http://vimeo.com/33315586 You can see from the video that the regular wheel actually is spinning slower than the mecanum wheel, so torque/force increases, speed decreases, power stays the same-just as when using gears, pulleys, etc. There is another aspect of mecanum that is very different from a regular wheel: pi does not always apply\\.
 The circumference of a mecanum wheel is not always equal to pi times diameter.
-In the case of doing a simple calculation of distance traveled per wheel revolution you would have an "effective" circumference according to pi.
-In this thought experiment above, the circumference is closer to the total length of all rollers.
-If you go back to the FTIR video you can see how the point of contact of the wheel follows the length of the rollers it's actually more complicated, because the roller has to roll slightly as it moves across the width of the regular wheel, so the contact point doesn't follow just the elliptical of the roller edge. ^{}FYI we also trademarked the phrase: "Mr. Mecanum is skinny.
-He doesn't always accept pi." ^{}The actual circumference is the elliptical roller length totals, but the speed the contact point travels is faster than that of the analogue for a regular wheel, so they cancel to give you a "regular" effective circumference Dynamic Condition (forward and reverse) If you also take into consideration that when traveling forward and backward the rollers DON'T roll - then the forces in the static case discussed above applies when you travel in those directions.
+In the case of doing a simple calculation of distance traveled per wheel revolution you would have an "effective" circumference according to pi\\\.
+In this thought experiment above, the circumference is closer to the total length of all rollers\.
+If you go back to the FTIR video you can see how the point of contact of the wheel follows the length of the rollers \it's actually more complicated, because the roller has to roll slightly as it moves across the width of the regular wheel, so the contact point doesn't follow just the elliptical of the roller edge. \\FYI we also trademarked the phrase: "Mr. Mecanum is skinny.
+He doesn't always accept pi."' \\\The actual circumference is the elliptical roller length totals, but the speed the contact point travels is faster than that of the analogue for a regular wheel, so they cancel to give you a "regular" effective circumference Dynamic Condition (forward and reverse) If you also take into consideration that when traveling forward and backward the rollers DON'T roll - then the forces in the static case discussed above applies when you travel in those directions.
 The torque from the motor translates to 100% of the expected force you would get with a regular wheel.
 Caveat 1: Axial free-play in the rollers can cause the rollers to spin somewhat even when driving straight forward.
 As each roller is pushed through the free play as it contacts the floor, it rotates.
 Caveat 2: Compliance in the floor surface (e.g. carpet) can cause the rollers to spin somewhat even when driving straight forward.
 As the roller's contact point with the floor travels along the roller's length (as shown in your video), the fibers of the carpet are pushed back in the direction of the roller's axis.
-This fakes the roller into thinking it has a sideways component of motion, and so it rotates accordingly.
-Misconception 3: Mecanum lacks "pushing power" This phrase is commonly used with 3 different meanings:
+This fakes the roller into thinking it has a sideways component of motion, and so it rotates accordingly. \You can add caveat 1&2 together and it doesn't make a significant (for FRC) effect.
+Certainly not enough to tell mecanum newbies that mecanum has an "inherent loss of power". (no data to back this statement up currently-coming soon-sometime) Misconception 3: Mecanum lacks "pushing power" This phrase is commonly used with 3 different meanings: